Oak Island artifact collection

 Where It Was Found

-Found at Lot 5, round feature excavation — Oak Island, Nova Scotia, Canada.
+Found at Lot 5, round feature — Oak Island, Nova Scotia, Canada.